Calbabreaker/dotfiles/README.md

 # Dotfiles

-Cool dot files for neovim, zsh, tmux, and alacritty.
+Cool dot files for neovim, zsh, xmonad, and alacritty and other random stuff

 ## Setup